OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.OpenId/README.md

 # Orchard.OpenId

 Orchard.OpenId provides an implementation of an OpenID Connect server based on [OpenIddict](https://github.com/openiddict/openiddict-core) library.
-It allows Orchard 2 to act as identity provider to support token authentication without the need of an external identity provider.
+It allows Orchard Core to act as identity provider to support token authentication without the need of an external identity provider.
-So, Orchard 2 can be used also as an identity provider for centralizing the user access permissions to external applications not only to Orchard 2 services.
+So, Orchard Core can be used also as an identity provider for centralizing the user access permissions to external applications not only to Orchard Core services.

 Flows supported: [code/implicit/hybrid flows](http://openid.net/specs/openid-connect-core-1_0.html) and [client credentials/resource owner password grants](https://tools.ietf.org/html/rfc6749).

 ## Configuration

 Configuration can be set through OpenID Connect settings menu in the admin dashboard and also through a recipe step.

 Available settings are:

 + Testing Mode: Enabling Testing mode, removes the need of providing a certificate for signing tokens providing an ephemeral key.
 Also removes the requirement of using an HTTPS for issuing tokens.
 + Token Format: there are two options:
   + JWT: This format uses signed JWT standard tokens (not encrypted).
 It requires the SSL certificate being used is accepted as a trusted certificate by the client.